ben-gibson/GitLink/README.md

 <!-- Plugin description -->

-A Jetbrains plugin providing shortcuts to open or copy resources such as a file or commit in `GitHub`, `Bitbucket`, `GitLab`, `Gitea`, `Gogs` or `Azure`.
+A Jetbrains plugin providing shortcuts to open or copy a file, directory or commit in `GitHub`, `Bitbucket`, `GitLab`, `Gitea`, `Gogs` or `Azure`.
 Custom hosts can also be configured using the URL template syntax.

 <!-- Plugin description end -->